 I need to mention though that for silk fabric you need to use very sharp extra fine glass heads and long pins (so they don’t leave any holes in the material).

 I use this wonderful marking pen with disappearing ink for all my sewing projects.
 It has a fine tip, it has always been very easy to use and it usually gradually disappears with exposure to air.

 Serger stitch your fabric using proper threads (extra fine and in tone with your fabric).
 Stitch line should go 7 mm from the pattern line.

 I always use 100% silk threads to work with silk fabric.
-They are smooth, quite strong, yet delicate, have a lustrous sheen and glide through the silk fabric with amazing ease.
+They are smooth, quite strong, yet delicate, have a lustrous sheen, and glide through the silk fabric with amazing ease.
 Remember that your thread shouldn’t be heavier than the fabric.

 Silk threads are just amazing!
 They are very thin but they are also very strong.
-Here are affiliate links where you can buy 100% silk threads for your projects.

 Press seams flat on one side (any side).

 Put pattern pieces right sides together this time and fold the fabric exactly along the first stitch line so the stitch line is right on the edge of your fabric pieces.
 Baste (or pin) and press carefully.
 After pressing you will see clearly where the raw edges are.